-Minor beneficiaries' share of dividend imputation credits and payments for foreign dividends is to be offset against tax payable on trustee income in box 25E of the IR6.
+Minor beneficiaries' share of dividend imputation credits is to be offset against tax payable on trustee income in box 25E of the IR6.

 Question 24P Beneficiary's allocation of RWT and other credits

 Minor beneficiaries' allocation of RWT and other credits is to be offset against tax payable on trustee income.